upb-uc4/hlf-network/README.md

 https://hyperledger-fabric.readthedocs.io/en/release-2.1/deployment_guide_overview.html

 ### CAs
-We make use of one root TLS CA which provides our organizations with TLS certificates ensuring secure communication.
+We make use of one root TLS CA which (serves as TLS server and) provides our organizations with TLS certificates ensuring secure communication.
-An admin has to be enrolled and then identities can be registered \
+An admin has to be enrolled to reveice a certificate, then identities can be registered \
 The signing certificates are used to validate certificates.

 ### Organizations